Chiamaka/100-days-of-code/daily-learnings.md

 ##Day 12: January 15 2017
 **Task**: Redo the google mail sign in page with pure HTML and CSS.
-**Learnings**: Been reading [Ire's Blog]('https://bitsofco.de').
+**Learnings**: Been reading [Ire's Blog](https://bitsofco.de).
 I have learnt alot about meta tags, charset, viewport, css font sizes.
 So I decided to willingly incorporate what I have learnt from reading the blog into my code.
 I made use of `rem` units which is better than `em` because it uses the base font that you specified in the `html` tag.
 Its very great for controlling font sizes in responsive modes.
 I also used `flexbox` to arrange the elements on the page further consolidating my understanding of it.
 It really is fun and easy to use.
 **Feeling**: I feel really good.
 I want to up my HTML and CSS game and I believe I'm on the right track.
 It might seem like its trivial but repetition and continuity makes perfect.

+## January 16-17 2017
+I was indisposed.
+I traveled.

+##Day 13: January 18 2017
+**Task**: I continued practising my HTML and CSS.
+I am recreating the GoDaddy Sign In page.
+**Learnings**: I didnt get to finish today but I continued to use practises like `rem`, `flexbox`, html first; creating all the elements then using css to make it beautiful.
+This might not seem like anything now but I know that I am consciously beefing up my HTML & CSS skills which is a main requirement for being a front-end developer.
+**Feeling**: I was feeling a bit frustrated with positioning some elements on the page but I decided to skip over it and come back to it later.
+Woah, I have really improved in my touch typing skills.
+Mad!!
+I am thinking of doing a 10 day/30 day challenge just doing HTML and CSS recreations.
+I dont know if 30 days is too much or naa.

+## Day 14: January 19-20 2017
+I'll be grouping these two days together because I dont feel like I did enough stuff.
+I continued on the GoDaddy Sign In page.
+I actually finished it.
+Also styled for mobile view.
+It was tough but damn, it was fun.

+## Day 15: January 21 2017
+I continued with my Udemy course on HTML5 and CSS3.
+Learnt a few new Bracket tricks using `Ctrl + E` on a tag in the html file to seamlessly add CSS rules and using the same `Ctrl + E` on a color to bring up the color picker.
+I really am enjoying using Brackets for html and css cooding.